owntracks/recorder/README.md

 * `cards/`, optional, may contains user cards.
 This card is then stored here and used with, e.g., `ocat --last` to show a user's name and optional avatar.
 User cards are typically stored in a subdirectory called `username`, and therein a JSON file `[username].json`.
 When reading cards, the Recorder will first attempt to open `[username]/[device]/[username].json` and then `[username]/[username].json`.
 * `config/`, optional, contains the JSON of a [device configuration](http://owntracks.org/booklet/features/remoteconfig/) (`.otrc`)  which was requested remotely via a [dump command](http://owntracks.org/booklet/tech/json/#_typecmd).
 Note that this will contain sensitive data.
 You can use this `.otrc` file to restore the OwnTracks configuration on your device by copying to the device and opening it in OwnTracks.
 * `ghash/`, unless disabled, reverse Geo data (using a Google service) is collected into an LMDB database located in this directory.
 This LMDB database also contains named databases which are used by your optional Lua hooks, as well as a `topic2tid` database which can be used for TID re-mapping.
 * `last/` contains the last location published by devices.
 E.g. Jane's last publish from her iPhone would be in `last/jjolie/iphone/jjolie-iphone.json`.
 The JSON payload contained therein is enhanced with the fields `user`, `device`, `topic`, and `ghash`.
 If a device's `last/` directory contains a file called `extra.json` (i.e. matching the example, this would be `last/jjolie/iphone/extra.json`), the content of this file is merged into the existing JSON for this user and returned by the API.
 Note, that you cannot overwrite existing values.
 So, an `extra.json` containing `{ "tst" : 11 }` will do nothing because the `tst` element we obtain from location data overrules, but adding `{ "beverage" : "water" }` will do what you want.
 If Recorder is built with support for our Greenwich firmware, this directory might contain `batt.json`, `ext.json`, and/or `status.json` each of which hold an array of the last 100 reports for internal battery voltage, external voltage, and status respectively.
 These values are returned via the API in the LAST object.
-A file `http.json` which should contain either a single JSON object or an array of JSON objects is returned to clients in HTTPmode.
+A file `http.json` which should contain either a single JSON object or an array of JSON objects is returned to clients in HTTP mode.
 * `monitor` a file which contains a timestamp and the last received topic (see Monitoring below).
 * `msg/` contains messages received by the Messaging system.
 * `photos/` optional; contains the binary photos from a card.